 The Tenerife-born forward produced two fine finishes as Barca came from behind to beat Cartagena 4-1 away from home and eased the pressure on Martino after back-to-back defeats.

 Pedro now has nine goals in 22 appearances (many as a substitute) this season and deserves more opportunities to shine - especially in the absence of the injured Lionel Messi.

 That may prove problematic for Martino, who has to keep the likes of Alexis Sanchez and Cesc Fabregas happy, while Cristian Tello has hardly featured at all.
 But Pedro showed on Friday that he remains vital for his club as well as his country.

 |LA FABRICA STARTING TO PRODUCE|

 Madrid started on Saturday with nine Spanish players for the first time since November 2004 - and six of those have emerged through the club's youth ranks: La Fabrica.

-Goalkeeper Iker Casillas and full-back Alvaro Arbeloa may be experienced, but the two Spain stars were joined in the XI by youngsters Dani Carvajal, Nacho, Jese and Alvaro Morata.
+Goalkeeper Iker Casillas and full-back Alvaro Arbeloa may be experienced but the two Spain stars were joined in the XI by youngsters Dani Carvajal, Nacho, Jese and Alvaro Morata.

-The three other Spanish players in the starting side were Isco (who was Madrid's best player and should not have been replace by Ancelotti with 15 minutes left), Asier Illarramendi and Sergio Ramos, while Argentina's Angel Di Maria and Brazil's Casemiro completed the line-up.
+The three other Spanish players in the starting side were Isco (who was Madrid's best player and should not have been replaced by Ancelotti with 15 minutes left), Asier Illarramendi and Sergio Ramos, while Argentina's Angel Di Maria and Brazil's Casemiro completed the line-up.